zhill/enterprise-docs/content/docs/using/cli_usage/policies/_index.md

 #### Listing Policies

-The Anchore Engine may store multiple policy bundles however at a given time only one bundle may be active.
+Anchore Enterprise may store multiple policy bundles however at a given time only one bundle may be active.
 Policy bundles can be listed using the `policy list` command.

 ```
 $ anchore-cli policy list